The Simple Economics of Approximately Optimal Auctions: Multi-dimensional and Nonlinear Preferences

-\begin{definition} A single-agent problem is {\em orderable} if there is an equivalence relation on the types, and there is an ordering on the equivalence classes, such that for any allocation constraint~$\calloc$, the optimal outcome rule~$\RULE(\calloc)$ induces an allocation rule that is greedy by this ordering with ties between types in a same equivalence class broken uniformly at random. \end{definition}
+The main challenge of implementing the marginal revenue mechanism is in specifying Step~\ref{step:quantile}, i.e., the mapping from types to quantiles, and Step~\ref{step:outcome}, i.e., selecting the appropriate outcomes for the set of agents that are served.
+If, however, each agent's types are orderable by the following definition, then both steps are essentially identical to the single-dimensional case.

-Recall that revenue curves are assumed to be concave because the class of mechanisms is convex.
-Essentially if they were not concave, we could find the smallest concave function that upper bounds the revenue curve and on an interval $(\quant_1,\quant_2)$ where the revenue curve is strictly below this upper bound, we can mix between the two quantiles with the appropriate probability to obtain a mechanism with any ex ante allocation probability $\quant \in (\quant_1,\quant_2)$.
-This is exactly the ironing procedure that \citet{M81} used for constructing monotone ``ironed'' virtual value from non-monotone (original) virtual value: the derivative of a concave function is monotone.
-The types ironed by this approach have the same marginal revenue (ironed virtual value) and therefore are in the same equivalence class in the above definition of orderability.
+\begin{definition} A single-agent problem is {\em orderable} if there is an equivalence relation on the types, and there is an ordering on the equivalence classes, such that for any allocation constraint~$\calloc$, the optimal outcome rule~$\toutcome$ induces an allocation rule that is greedy by this ordering with ties between types in a same equivalence class broken uniformly at random.\footnote{By greedy by the given ordering, we mean process each equivalance class in order and serve the corresponding types with as much probability as possible subject to the allocation constraint.
+If all equivalance classes are measure zero, then the resulting allocation rule is equal to the allocation constraint.} \end{definition}

-In \autoref{thm:linear=orderable}, we show that orderability is a consequence of linearity and therefore the environments where the optimal mechanism is given by a context-free mapping from each agent's type to a ``virtual type'' (in our case the marginal revenue) and maximization of the ``virtual surplus'' are exactly the environments where the single-agent problems are revenue linear.
-When we want to draw attention to this consequence of revenue linearity we will refer to the single agent problem as being {\em context free}.
+Orderability may look like a stringent and unlikely condition to hold generally.
+We note that it holds for single-dimensional agents and we show now, more generally, that it is a consequence of revenue linearity.

 \begin{theorem} For any single-agent problem, revenue linearity implies orderability. \end{theorem}